 Sounds simple, right?
 You want a book, you buy it on the internet.
-Options abound, and you need to understand them before you buy.
+Options beyond Amazon abound, though, and you need to understand them before you buy.

 There are literally hundreds of bookstores on the Internet.
 All of them have their own unique twist on what Amazon likely does best.
 But that doesn't mean Amazon is always the best for everything you need when you're buying books.